This Pavillion Lives and Dies Through Its Sustainable Agenda

 A living installation that shows that everything that is born must grow and then die.

-- Lead Architects: Giombattista Areddia - Asif Rahman - Mohamad Yassin
+Lead Architects: Giombattista Areddia, Asif Rahman, Mohamad Yassin

-- Other participants: collaborators: arch.
+Collaborators: arch.
 Nikhil Ommen Mani

-- from Beetles 3.3 architecture: Andrea, Riji, Albin, Aswathy, Yasin, Aneesh, Usha, Amina Zulfi
+From Beetles 3.3 architecture: Andrea, Riji, Albin, Aswathy, Yasin, Aneesh, Usha, Amina Zulfi

-- construction: Baboy
+Construction: Baboy

-- carpenters: Ansen and Viju
+Carpenters: Ansen and Viju

-- construction support : Rohit Thomas
+Construction Support: Rohit Thomas